-This is a power of two interpolation filter that operates on complex data.
-It accepts complex data and interpolates and filters the data by 2_N , where N=0...16, generating up to one complex output sample per clock.
+This is a power of two interpolation filter that operates on real or complex data.
+It accepts data and interpolates and filters the data by 2_N , where N=0...16, generating up to one real or complex output sample per clock.
+It offers a choice of two filter bandwidths.
+The default 60% filter prevents any aliasing but only has a passband that is 60% of the Nyquist rate.
+The 80% filter is a halfband filter with flatter passband that extends to 80% of Nyquist.
+With the 80% filter, the passband is alias protected though there may be aliasing in the transition band.

 Tdata size: This sets the data width of the samples.
-Since both the input and output are complex, the width of the tdata busses are twice this value.
+For a real filter, this is the size of the tdata buses.
+For a complex filter, the widths of the tdata busses are twice this value.